mokuda2/senioryearreflection/_posts/2023-01-01-The-Head-and-the-Heart.md

 _(May 2021; end of my mission) I was still an office elder in Bellevue and had about a week left on my mission._

-_One of the zone leaders told my companion, Elder Candari, that he had broken up with his girlfriend.
-Elder Candari seemed to make a big deal about it trying to comfort our zone leader.
+_One of the zone leaders said he had broken up with his girlfriend.
+Elder Candari seemed to make a big deal about it trying to comfort our zone leader._

-“I don’t get why people do that to themselves,” I said.
+_“I don’t get why people do that to themselves,” I said.
 “Why do people choose to do that and then get sad?”_

 _Elder Candari didn’t answer that question.
 He probably got hints that I had never had a romantic life and couldn’t empathize with the situation.
 I obviously didn’t know that such a thing would happen to me not even two years later._